OldUnreal/UnrealTournamentPatches/README.md

 The **legacy Windows** version of our patch is only available as a zip package.
 You can install this patch by unpacking the zip file **on top of an existing installation** of Unreal Tournament.
 No other actions are needed to install the patch.

-**Note:**
+> [!NOTE]
-* Some features may be unavailable for Windows XP and Vista systems.
+> * Some features may be unavailable for Windows XP and Vista systems.
-* The patch for Windows XP and Vista is experimental and (mostly) untested.
+> * The patch for Windows XP and Vista is experimental and (mostly) untested.
-* Windows XP and Vista support will be removed from future patches.
+> * Windows XP and Vista support will be removed from future patches.

 #### Linux Installation